mendes-jv/philosophers/README.md

 # philosophers
-This project the basics of threading a process, creating threads and discovering mutexes.
+This project is about learning the basics of threading a process, creating threads and discovering mutexes.